Key Ways Our Tea Can Support You Through Pregnancy

 No tea is a miracle tea to help with breastfeeding.
 However, there are some ingredients that help and studies have shown they can help women with their milk supply and fat content.

-Milks up - caffeine-free blend of fennel, nettle, fenugreek seeds, lemon verbena and star anise to support breastfeeding.
+Milks Up Breastfeeding Tea - caffeine-free blend of fennel, nettle, fenugreek seeds, lemon verbena and star anise to support breastfeeding.
 Fenugreek helps produce fat content in milk.
 These also hydrate you, and the more hydrated you are, this will help with breastfeeding.

 Would you recommend any teas for after birth / new parents?